Andres-f90/Programing-101/README.md

 ### User Inputs

 - This function allows us to read a line from input (inside terminal).
 - It could show a prompt so the user is actually asked something.

+> "A prompt is text or symbols used to represent the system's readiness to perform the next [command](https://www.computerhope.com/jargon/c/command.htm)." - [Computer Hope](https://www.computerhope.com/jargon/p/prompt.htm).

 - The prompt is set as the argument the input function recieves.
 If there is no argument sent, there is not gonna be any prompt in the terminal.
 - The input it recieves is ALWAYS converted into a string and finally returned.

 It works as the example below: